 10x Genomics library preparation service using 10x Chromium Controller to enable single cell experiments with high resolution.
 Library preparation for Gene Expression studies is offered using Chromium Next GEM single cell 3’ v3.1 (dual indexing) kit.
 The facility is also offering 10x library preparation using immune profiling and Multiome ATAC + gene expression kits.
 Please enquire for more details.

 Bulk RNA library preparation is offered using NEBNext Ultra II directional RNA kit with poly-A pulldown or rRNA depletion.
 For low input samples we also offer library preparation services using SMARTseq v4 ultra low input kit (Takara) for cDNA generation followed by Nextera XT.

 The Facility can advise researchers on the sequencing platform and run type that provides the sequencing depth, read length and turnaround time that best suits their project.
 Facility staff also analyse sequencing library Quality Control results and provide guidance on their interpretation and expected sequencing results.
 The Facility has recently expanded their library preparation offering both in 10x Genomics and bulk RNA library preparation areas.

 The Babraham Institute established a Sequencing Facility in 2009, with investment from the Biotechnology and Biological Sciences Research Council (BBSRC) and Medical Research Council (MRC), in partnership with the University of Cambridge’s Centre for Trophoblast Research.
-The Facility will play a crucial role in the Institute’s research projects on epigenetics, chromatin regulation, cell signalling and immunology.
+The Facility has grown since and is playing a crucial role in the Institute’s research projects on epigenetics, chromatin regulation, cell signalling and immunology.